Haggerston School

-Haggerston School (previously Haggerston Girls' School) is a 900-place school in Weymouth Terrace in Haggerston, London Borough of Hackney, England.
-It is a Community School and from September 2010 became a co-educational school with its own sixth form.
-The school is also noteworthy as a Grade II listed building, built in 1964-65 by Ernő Goldfinger, the celebrated modernist architect.
+Haggerston School (previously Haggerston Girls' School) is a secondary school and sixth form located in Weymouth Terrace in Haggerston, London Borough of Hackney, England.
+The school is noteworthy and of historic importance as a Grade II listed building, being built in 1964–65 by Ernő Goldfinger, the celebrated modernist architect.

+Initially only for girls, in September 2010 Haggerston became a coeducational school with its own sixth form.

+Previously a community School administered by Hackney London Borough Council, in September 2023 Haggerston School converted to academy status.
+The school is now sponsored by the Community Schools Trust.